Sister Abhaya murder case: Allegations regarding community leaders trying to sabotage the case

-There was speculation that an influential Christian political leader from Central Kerala tried to sabotage the case by influencing the then Congress government in the centre.
+There was speculation that an influential Christian political leader from Central Kerala tried to sabotage the case by influencing the then INC government in the centre.
 Other allegations included the Catholic Church Council trying to influence the outcome of the investigations.
 Others also alleged that due to the constant pressure that the action council and their convener and his secret financial backers that a lot of real good leads were never followed up on or investigated.

 Arrests

 CBI arrested two Catholic priests, Thomas Kottur (spelled Kottoor in another publication) and Jose Puthurukkayil, and a sister, Sister Sephy, on 19 November 2008.

-On 22 November 2008 Archbishop Kuriakose Kunnacherry, former head of the Archdiocese of Kottayam, was summoned for questioning.
-The CBI questioned Kottayam Archbishop Mathew Moolekkatt at its office in Kochi on 24 November 2008.
+On 22 November 2008 Archbishop Kuriakose Kunnacherry, former head of the Archeparchy of Kottayam, was summoned for questioning.
+The CBI questioned Kottayam Archbishop Mathew Moolakkatt at its office in Kochi on 24 November 2008.

 On 25 November 2008 V.V.
-Augustine, the Assistant Sub Inspector who prepared the First Information Report during the initial case investigation, was found dead.
+Augustine, the Assistant Sub Inspector who prepared the FIR during the initial case investigation, was found dead.
 Police said he committed suicide by cutting the artery on his wrist and taking poison.
 A suicide note cited mental torture by the CBI.
 The CBI had alleged that Augustine had destroyed evidence and closed the case as a suicide, but the case diary revealed it was Augustine who pointed to the possibility of homicide.
 He had recorded that Abhaya could have seen something objectionable in the dining room and could have been silenced.
 In his personal diary, Augustine wrote about how he was pressured by CBI to say that senior police officers tried to influence him.

-On 02 and 29 December 29, 2008, the CBI made a statement before P. D. Soman, Chief Judicial Magistrate Ernakulam.
-According to the CBI, their brain-mapping and narco analysis investigations revealed that Abhaya woke up on 27 March 1992, early in the morning, descended the staircase and went to the hostel kitchen to get a drink of water from the refrigerator.
+On 02 and 29 29 December 2008, the CBI made a statement before P. D. Soman, Chief Judicial Magistrate Ernakulam.
+According to the CBI, their Brain mapping and narco analysis investigations revealed that Abhaya woke up on 27 March 1992, early in the morning, descended the staircase and went to the hostel kitchen to get a drink of water from the refrigerator.
 Sephy hit Abhaya with an axe ('kodali') thrice on the back of the head.
 She then collapsed.
 Thinking that Abhaya was dead, Kottoor and Poothrikkayil, assisted by Sephy, lifted Abhaya's body, took it out of the kitchen and dumped it in a well behind the building.